emilyekstrum/cu-cpbs-7602/assignment01/README.md

 # Assignment 01

 ## Overview
-<br> This module uses DBSCAN and spectral clustering to cluster gene expression samples (TPM) based on their tissue of origin.
+This module uses DBSCAN and spectral clustering to cluster gene expression samples (TPM) based on their tissue of origin.

 ## Environment set-up